easyling/tech-manual/caches.md

 # Caching

-Easyling operates several caching mechanisms, saving either the source or the target content.
+The Translation Proxy operates several caching mechanisms, saving either the source or the target content.
 All of these are tied to individual project settings, and are not active by default.

 ## Basic separation